Uthappa13/Turtlebot3-Aruconavigation/readme.md

-# Intelligent Warehouse Robotics: Aruco-Assisted Path Planning
+# Intelligent Warehouse Robotics: Aruco-Assisted Navigation

 ## **Project Overview**
 This project focuses on developing a **ROS2 package** that enables a **TurtleBot** to navigate a warehouse environment using **Aruco markers** for guidance.